 Time to Rethink Investor Relations

-In May, the U.S. Commerce Department reported that national GDP fell at an annual rate of 5% in the first quarter, the biggest quarterly decline since 2008.
+In May, the U.S. Commerce Department reported that the national GDP fell at an annual rate of 5 percent in the first quarter, the biggest quarterly decline since 2008.
 Economists expect a greater decline for the second quarter, pushing companies to revisit their strategies, adopt extreme measures to salvage operations, and in some cases, file for bankruptcy.

 This is the time to rethink engagement with investors.
 Paul Argenti, Dartmouth College Corporate Communications Professor, recommends using the crisis as an opportunity both to communicate short-term challenges and to reinforce the corporation’s long-term fundamentals.

 For public companies and investor relations firms, the immediate focus should be to maintain an open channel with investors to instill confidence in management’s ability to navigate the crisis as it evolves.
-It requires underlining the resilience of the organization as a whole.
-And, even as revenue and profitability declines, efforts to protect employees’ jobs and shareholder value.
+It requires underlining the resilience of the organization as a whole, and, even as revenue and profitability decline, the efforts to protect employees’ jobs and shareholder value.

 Stay Ahead of the Curve

-When the news cycle is moving quickly.
-As public companies and investor relations firms, it is important you stay one step ahead in communicating with investors.
-This is particularly true as lay-offs, negative results and pessimistic forecasts have become more frequent.
+The news cycle is moving quickly.
+As public companies and investor relations firms, it is important that you stay one step ahead in communicating with investors.
+This is particularly true as lay-offs, negative results, and pessimistic forecasts have become more frequent.
 How and what a company discloses about its response to the pandemic and the effects on its business will have an immediate reputation impact.
 It will shape a company’s relationships with its investors long after the crisis has passed.